WuerthPhoenix/tornado/tornado/nats_json_collector/README.md

 ### Default values
 The *collector_configuration* section and all of its internal entries are optional.
-When not provided, the collector will use predefined default values.
+If not provided explicitly, the collector will use these predefined values:

-When the *collector_configuration.event_type* is not provided, the name of the Nats topic that received the message is used as Event type.
+- When the *collector_configuration.event_type* is not provided, the name of the Nats topic that sent the message is used as Event type.

-When the *collector_configuration.payload* is not provided, the entire source JSON is included in the payload of the generated Event with the key *data*.
+- When the *collector_configuration.payload* is not provided, the entire source message is included in the payload of the generated Event with the key *data*.

 Consequently, the simplest valid topic configuration contains only the *nats_topics*: